Faria-Anjum/onlinesimrobi/README.md

 - pytest-xdist
 - pytest-html

-To run the code, move to onlinesimrobi folder and run the command:
+To run tests, move to onlinesimrobi folder and run the command:

 ```
 pytest
 ```

 Config files:
 + /conftest: creates single page instance for all test functions
 + /pytest.ini: runs tests in msedge with added cli commands